finkbeca/Notes/content/docs/blockchain/_index.md

 # Blockchain

-Blockchain has been something I have been passionate about for a few years now.
-Here is a little bit of what I know.
+ A topic I have been  passionate about for some time now.

 ## Ethereum
 [Ethereum Foundation](https://ethereum.org/en/)